The latest WoW raid closes Sylvanassaga | ExBulletin

 WoW’s Sanctum of Domination raid was unveiled today and culminated in a confrontation between Sylvanas Windrunner and the mysterious Jailer she serves.
 This was the endpoint of the World of Warcraft Shadowlands extension and was eagerly awaited.
 Now it has been defeated and the climax movie has been revealed.

 The fate of Sylvanas was the point of controversy between great fans and Meme Road.
 Did she intend to die?
 Did she intend to repent?
 Was this all a redemption arc setting?
 Yes, yes, it turned out to be the redemption arc that many players predicted, Sylvanas was surprised to find that the villain she worked with was actually a villain, and then he Only punished by turning on and getting the lost half on her soul back?
-This probably makes more sense if you keep up with 20 years of Warcraft folklore.
+This probably makes more sense if you follow the 20-year Warcraft folklore.

 Of course, you can also rewind your watch in World of Warcraft: Classic.
 How about over there?
 Well, it’s Burning Crusade time and the hordes are very popular and are starting to ruin the game.
 Oh.
 Nevertheless, well.